 Update: November 15, 2018

-- After downloading it, start the downloaded file.
-You will see the “Setup Wizard” program window.
-Follow the prompts.
+After downloading it, start the downloaded file.
+You will see the “Setup Wizard” screen as shown in the figure below.

-- When the installation is finished, click “Skip” to close the setup program and use the default settings, or click “Get Started” to see an quick tutorial which will assist you get to know AdGuard better.
+You can press “Skip” to close the install program and use the default settings, or click “Get Started” button to see an quick tutorial that will allow you get to know AdGuard better.

-- In most cases, the default settings are enough and you do not need to change anything.
-Each time, when you start your personal computer, AdGuard will launch automatically and stop unwanted ads, block the Avira – Your Pc May Have Been Infected scam, as well as other malicious or misleading web-pages.
-For an overview of all the features of the application, or to change its settings you can simply double-click on the icon named AdGuard, which can be found on your desktop.
+In most cases, the default settings are enough and you do not need to change anything.
+Each time, when you launch your personal computer, AdGuard will start automatically and stop unwanted ads, block the Avira Your Pc May Have Been Infected scam, as well as block other harmful or phishing websites.
+For an overview of all the features of the application, or to change its settings you can simply double-click on the AdGuard icon, that can be found on your desktop.